-Noise measurements are conducted at seven locations around the Airport, shown in Figure 1-1.
+As discussed in Section 1.0, noise measurements are conducted at eight locations around the Airport, shown in Figure 1-1.
 The Moulton Loop measurement site is indicative of the residential area directly south of the Airport, which is directly under the extended runway centerline, approximately 2,200 feet south of the runway's end and is one of the areas exposed to the highest noise levels just north of where the residential development starts.
 In 2003, the Moulton Loop site was moved approximately 200 feet closer to the runway's end than the old site.
 This results in slightly higher noise-level readings.
 The Oatgrass site is centrally located in the residential area south of the Airport within the Bar B Bar subdivision.